Dispute Resolution

 DropSwap will review:

-Both parties will be contacted and given 5 days to respond.
-Failure to respond may result in a default decision against you.
+Both parties will be contacted and given 5 days to respond and submit evidence.
+Failure to respond within 5 days may result in a default decision against you.

 Step 4 — Final Decision

-- •DropSwap's decision does not affect your statutory rights under UK law
+• DropSwap's platform decision does not affect your statutory rights under UK law — you retain the right to pursue claims through the courts or other appropriate channels

 Important Notes

-- •DropSwap does not inspect items physically — decisions are based solely on submitted evidence
+• DropSwap does not physically inspect items — decisions are based solely on submitted evidence and available platform data

-- •DropSwap is not an arbitrator or regulated dispute resolution service
+• DropSwap is not an arbitrator, insurer, or regulated dispute resolution service

-- •Lack of evidence may result in a default decision against you
+• Lack of evidence may result in a default decision against you — always retain tracking proof and photos